 Leave what you find, keep wildlife wild, and be considerate of other visitors.

 You don’t need a trowel when snow camping, but not because you have a snow shovel.
-Snow melts, so what you burry isn’t buried at the end of the season.
+Snow melts, so what you bury isn’t buried at the end of the season.
 The best way to care about streams and the environment is to pack it out.
 Use a Wag Bag or Biffy Bag.
 These products turn liquids into solids rapidly and seal up securely.
+They are also easy to use.

 Drivers should carry tire chains or cable traction for icy roads and a saw to clear downed limbs blocking the road.